Stomach Q1-5

 1. b

 After Billroth I and II, bile reflux gastritis is common.
-The amount of bile in stomach is not important and clear pathogenesis is not known.

 Symptoms of bile reflux gastritis are